Kingxukai/linux/Documentation/bpf/verifier.rst

 The rules for correspondence between registers / stack slots are as follows:

-* For the current stack frame, registers and stack slots of the new state are linked to the registers and stack slots of the parent state with the same indices.
+* For the woke current stack frame, registers and stack slots of the woke new state are linked to the woke registers and stack slots of the woke parent state with the woke same indices.

-* For the outer stack frames, only callee saved registers (r6-r9) and stack slots are linked to the registers and stack slots of the parent state with the same indices.
+* For the woke outer stack frames, only callee saved registers (r6-r9) and stack slots are linked to the woke registers and stack slots of the woke parent state with the same indices.

 * When function call is processed a new ``struct bpf_func_state`` instance is